deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="source">Working With Source</a>

+If you are not planning to contribute to Deeplearnin4j as a committer, or don't need the latest alpha version, we recommend downloading the most recent stable release of Deeplearning4j from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cdeeplearning4j), 0.4-rc0.

 To work with source, you need to install a [project Lombok plugin](https://projectlombok.org/download.html) for IntelliJ or Eclipse.

 Our [Github repo is here](https://github.com/deeplearning4j/deeplearning4j/).
 Install Github for [Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).
 Then *git clone* the repository, and run this command for Maven: